 By George Bird Grinnell

-The last lodge had been set up in the Blackfoot winter camp.
-Evening was closing over the travel-tired people.
+The last lodge had been set up in the Blackfoot winter camp, and evening was closing over the travel-tired people.
 The sun had dropped beyond the hills not far away.
 Women were bringing water from the river at the edge of the great circle.
 Men gathered in quiet groups, weary after the long march of the day.
 Children called sleepily to each other, and the dogs sniffed about in well-fed content.

-Lone Feather wrapped his robe more closely around him and walked slowly from his lodge door and from the camp, off toward the north.
-He was thinking of many things, and hardly noticed where he was going.
+Lone Feather wrapped his robe more closely around him and walked slowly from his lodge door and the camp to the north.
+He was thinking of many things and hardly noticed where he was going.
 Presently as he walked, he heard the sound of persons talking.
 He stopped to listen.
 The sound came from a lodge made of stone, close by the river.
 Quietly he went toward the lodge and saw a thin blue line of smoke coming from the top.